LameesAlfarraj/Lamees-ALfarraj-ML/lab10/README.md

-in this lab, we were given an assignment file to complete it block of codes.
+in this lab, we were given an assignment file to complete its block of codes.
 In which I did and got correct results.